bevyengine/bevy-website/content/contribute/helping-out/writing-docs.md

 The inline docs for each release are published to [docs.rs](https://docs.rs/bevy).

-To view the current docs on `main` before you contribute, you can go to [dev-docs.bevyengine.org](https://dev-docs.bevyengine.org/), which has the latest API reference built from the repo on every commit made to the `main` branch.
+To view the current docs on `main` before you contribute, you can go to [dev-docs.bevyengine.org](https://dev-docs.bevyengine.org/), which has the latest API reference built from the repository on every commit made to the `main` branch.

 To check out any local changes you've made: